MENU

 Stage 3: Large extensions of skin and fat will develop and may protrude from the limbs.
 The legs can appear columnar.
 These protrusions are caused by inflammation and the thickening of tissues.

 Stage 4: At this stage, both lipedema and lymphedema are present.
+Lymphedema is an accumulation of fluids leading to blocked or damaged lymph nodes.

 Contact Us Today